How to Choose a Security Monitoring Company

 3 Ways to Connect Your Security System to a Monitoring Station

 Broadband monitoring uses your Internet connection to notify the monitoring company of an emergency.
 If you have reliable Internet service, this is a good option.
-If your Internet connection is slow or spotty, so too will be the reliability of notifications getting to your monitoring company.
+If your Internet connection is slow or infrequent, so too will be the reliability of notifications getting to your monitoring company.

 This is one of the most reliable methods of communicating with your monitoring company and least susceptible to tampering, but it is also the most expensive.